About the Journal

-The peer-reviewed and peer-published Journal of Simulation Engineering (JSimE) is dedicated to the accessible dissemination of research results in simulation engineering to the global modeling and simulation community by providing True Open Access.
+The peer-reviewed and peer-published Journal of Simulation Engineering (JSimE) is dedicated to the accessible dissemination of research results in the broad area of simulation engineering to the global modeling and simulation community by providing True Open Access.

 The focus of the journal is on concepts, theories and techniques for the design and implementation of simulations, simulators and simulation frameworks, including requirements analysis, modeling languages, model engineering, user interface design and development methodologies (like agile or model-driven).

 The journal's scope encompasses all areas of simulation engineering, including

 - execution environments, e.g., architectures for parallel and distributed simulation, using mobile devices and cloud infrastructure;

 - integrating visualization technologies and statistical tools in support of verification, validation and understanding of simulation models and results;

 - support of methodologies for the design and execution of simulation experiments;

 - assessment methods, e.g., software testing, metrics, verification and validation, measurements and evaluation of various aspects of development processes and their products;

 - simulation project management, e.g., technology choices, productivity factors, cost models, maintenance and evolution, and organizational issues.

 - Research Articles that report results of primary research and meet the highest quality standards, as measured by originality and significance of the contribution, and the clarity of exposition.
 Normally, they should be accompanied by one or more simulation programs that demonstrate their issues and can be published together with the article, preferably on the JSimE website.